 Loving the cinnamon flavour in the Spicy Chai Cupcakes with Sweet Cinnamon Buttercream, give Simply Cinnamon Coffee Cake a try.
 Our family favourite.

-Be sure to subscribe to my WEEKLY NEWSLETTER and get your free copy of my ebook entitled ENJOY!!
+Be sure to subscribe to my WEEKLY NEWSLETTER and get your FREE printable.

 - 1 cup granulated sugar